-12.5.2 Existing Law or Regulation
+13.5.2 Existing Law or Regulation

-The Energy Standards require that specific functional test compliance documents (Certificate of Acceptance) be included in the construction documents.
-These functional test compliance documents are a subset of the broader commissioning requirements described in this chapter.
+The Energy Code requires specific functional test compliance documents (Certificate of Acceptance) to be included in the construction documents.
+These functional test compliance documents are a part of the commissioning requirements.

 Compliance is achieved by including commissioning requirements in the project plans and specifications.
-The commissioning specifications should include the following:
+The commissioning specifications should include:

 - A. Primary (and optionally all) commissioning requirements are included in the general specification division (typically Division 1) and clear cross references of all commissioning requirements to and from the general division are included to ensure all subcontractors are held to them. - B. A list of the systems and assemblies covered by the commissioning requirements. - C. Roles and responsibilities of all parties including: - 1.
-General contractor and subcontractors, vendors, and construction manager. - 2.
-Commissioning coordinator. - 3.
-Owner, facility staff. - 4.
+General contractor, subcontractors, vendors, and construction manager. - 2.
+Commissioning coordinator.

+- 3. Owner and facility staff. - 4.
 Architect and design engineers. - 5.
-Non-contractor parties (for information only to provide the contractor with context for their work). - 6.
-The individual who writes checklists and tests, reviews and approves functional test compliance documents, directs tests and executes tests, documents test results, and approves completed tests.
-These roles may vary by system or assembly. - D. Meeting requirements. - E. Commissioning schedule management procedures. - F. Issue and non-compliance management procedures.

-- G. Requirements for execution and documentation of installation, checkout, and start up, including control point-to-point checks and calibrations. - H. Specific testing requirements by system, including: - 1.
+Non-contractor parties (for information only to provide the contractor with context for their work). - The individual who writes checklists, tests, reviews and approves functional test compliance documents, directs and executes tests, records test results, and approves completed tests.
+These roles may vary by system or assembly. - D. Meeting requirements. - E. Commissioning schedule management procedures. - F. Issues and non-compliance management procedures. - G. Requirements for execution and documentation of installation, checkout, and start up, including control point-to-point checks and calibrations. - H. Specific testing requirements by system, including: - 1.
 Monitoring and trending. - 2.
 Opposite season or deferred testing requirements, functions and modes to be tested. - 3.
 Conditions of test. - 4.
 Acceptance criteria and any allowed sampling. - 5.
-Details of the format and rigor of the functional test compliance documents required to document test execution. - 6.
-Example compliance documents (recommended). - I. Submittal review requirements and approval process. - J. Content, authority and approval process of the commissioning plan. - K. Commissioning documentation and reporting requirements. - L. Facility staff training requirements and verification procedures. - M. O&M manual review and approval procedures. - N. System's manual development and approval requirements and procedures. - O. Definitions section.
+Details of the format and rigor of the functional test compliance documents required to document test. - 6.
+Example compliance documents (recommended). - I. Submittal review and approval process. - J. Content, authority, and approval process of the commissioning plan. - K. Commissioning documents and reporting requirements. - L. Facility staff training requirements and verification procedures. - M. O&M manual review and approval procedures. - N. System's manual development and approval requirements and procedures. - O. Definitions section.

-At their discretion, the building official confirms demonstrated compliance at Plan Review by a receipt of a copy of the commissioning specifications.
+The building official can confirm compliance at plan review by a receipt of a copy of the commissioning specifications.

-12.6 Commissioning Plan
+13.6 Commissioning Plan